Spanish bad loans hit new record in August

 But the record loan data raises the question of whether consumer loans should also be transferred to the bad bank and if Spain will take too little of the European cash.
 The government estimates it only needs 40 billion euros.

-"The most obvious thing from this data is that the Spanish government should aim for a greater recapitalisation exercise," said Gilles Moec, economist at Deutsche bank.
+"The most obvious thing from this data is that the Spanish government should aim for a greater recapitalization exercise," said Gilles Moec, economist at Deutsche bank.

-"There is a risk of undershooting with the recapitalisation plan as it stands today."
+"There is a risk of undershooting with the recapitalization plan as it stands today."

 The setting up of a bad bank is a condition of receiving the European aid, alongside an independent audit of the country's lenders completed in September which pointed to seven banks needing capital in a severe downturn.